streamjoin/fairy/sandbox/README.md

     $ add_sandbox_account 00
     account 'sandbox-00' has been created successfully

 Initial password for the generated account is `sb<ID>`.
-A randomly generated SSH private key is copied to `$HOME/sandbox_private_keys`, and the corresponding public key is activated for the account. `$HOME` refers to the home folder of the administrator account.
+A randomly generated SSH private key is copied to `$HOME/sandbox/private_keys`, and the corresponding public key is activated for the account. `HOME` refers to the home folder of the administrator account.

 Once the account is created, administrator can pass the account name (e.g. `sandbox-00`) and the private key (e.g. `sandbox-00.pem`) to user for login.